rlrq/MINORg/docs/source/tutorial_cli.rst

    1 mutually exclusive gRNA set(s) requested.
 1 set(s) found.
    Output files have been generated in /path/to/current/directory/example_00_target

-The above combination of arguments tells MINORg to generate gRNA from targets in a user-provided FASTA file (``--target ./sample_CDS.fasta``) and to output files into directory ``--directory ./example00``.
+The above combination of arguments tells MINORg to generate gRNA from targets in a user-provided FASTA file (``--target ./sample_CDS.fasta``) and to output files into a user-specified directory (``--directory ./example_00_target``).
 By default, MINORg generates 20 bp gRNA using NGG PAM.

 Reference gene(s) as targets